abhirampai/my_blog/src/_blogs/apache_kafka_from_scratch_part_2.md

 })
 ```

-### Cluster metadata file structure
+### Now let's look into how we can get all this data.
 A sample cluster metadata file can be found [here](https://binspec.org/kafka-cluster-metadata).

-The values that we care about from the cluster metadata file are
+Important fields include:

 ```
 TopicUUID,
 partitionId,